avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 -------------------------------------------------------------

 The species *V. cholerae* is distributed globally, and is a very diverse species with many different lineages.
-Importantly, at present there is actually only one lineage of *V. cholerae* which causes epidemic cholera, and we will discuss this lineage (known as **'7PET'**) in more detail below.
-There are many other non-pandemic/non-epidemic lineages of *V. cholerae* found around the world that do not cause epidemic cholera.
+Importantly, at present there is actually only one lineage of *V. cholerae* which causes pandemic/epidemic cholera, and we will discuss this lineage (known as **'7PET'**) in more detail below.
+There are many other non-pandemic/non-epidemic lineages of *V. cholerae* found around the world that do not cause pandemic/epidemic cholera.

 .. figure:: GlobalDistribution.jpg